Celebrating Employee Ownership Month at SEP

 Our transition to an ESOP hasn’t really changed who we are as a company.
 We were one of the lucky ESOPs that were “living” an ownership culture before we actually even knew what one was.
 Making it an official “thing” really just made it a whole lot more meaningful.

-Most of us at SEP are far from retiring, but there’s that extra sense of comfort knowing that we have this amazing benefit that I’ll surely reap the rewards from some day.
+Most of us at SEP are far from retiring, but there’s that extra sense of comfort knowing that we have this amazing benefit that we’ll surely reap the rewards from someday.

 Build awesome things with us.